liyunze-coding/Minimal-Pomo-Timer/README.md

-# Minimal Pomo Timer
+# Minimal Pomo Timer + Streamer.bot

+## RythonDev

+I forked this repository to allow for better integrations with [Streamer.bot](https://streamer.bot/).

+With this integration, you don't need to worry about oauth token management.
+You are also able to execute Streamer.bot actions such as changing scenes or changing stream category.

+Currently, the code only supports Twitch, but can definitely be easily integrated into YouTube and other streaming services.

+Note that Streamer.bot is a Windows application, and may require workarounds when used on other operating systems.

+I also removed workCategory and playCategory, you can easily modify those in Streamer.bot actions.

+## MohFocus

-Pomodoro Twitch Overlay.
+Pomodoro Twitch Widget.
 I designed this for my co-working stream so that it is automatic and I don't need to set the timer every time.
 You customize the style, pomodoros and control it using chat commands on stream - shown below.

 This works by installing it onto your PC rather than having it hosted online on streamlabs or streamelements since that would be lighter on the PC and for example sounds when the timer finishes are less likely to get affected when you have a slow laptop/PC (used to have a laptop before PC and suffered from this).